Theganeshpatil/SemTrack/readme.md

 - Install the required dependencies using the command: `pip install -r requirements.txt`.
 - Obtain the necessary credentials from the Google Developers Console and save them as credentials.json.
 - To get the credentials.json refer to [Set up your environment from Google Calender API docs](https://developers.google.com/calendar/api/quickstart/python#set_up_your_environment)
-- Now rename the .env.example file to .env and update it
+- Update sem_config.yaml: Customize the sem_config.yaml file to match your semester schedule.
+The file contains the class details, including the day, start time, and end time for each class.
+You can refer to the example provided in the repository and modify it according to your own timetable.
 - Run the script using the command: `python main.py`.

 # Usage